tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 ### Usage Notes

 Make sure to check the [documentation for GitHub Actions][github actions] to understand better how this workflow works.
 Take care to read the [Usage limits, billing, and administration][usage limits billing and administration] documentation for GitHub Actions.
 Some project templates may already implement this GitHub action workflow, such as [tauri-svelte-template].
 You can use this action on a repo that doesn't have Tauri configured.
-Tauri automatically initializes before building and configure it to use your web artifacts.
+Tauri automatically initializes before building and configuring it to use your web artifacts.

 [tauri action]: https://github.com/tauri-apps/tauri-action
 [tauri action production build workflow example]: https://github.com/tauri-apps/tauri-action#creating-a-release-and-uploading-the-tauri-bundles